 But you already know the structure, so blank paper really isn’t blank paper, because in your mind, you know what you’re supposed to do with that blank paper, and you will be evaluated whether you understood that and whether you executed that.
 And we actually take that same question and continue on in the constructed response videos, so we’ve got two more to sort of follow this.
 We’re really going to dig more into what makes Level III a challenge and, hey, what am I supposed to say?
 I’m supposed to say an opportunity.
 What is it?
 It’s a roadblock before you get your charter.

-Looking for more tips on how to pass Level III of the CFA Program exam?
-Enroll in one of our CFA Program Level III PremiumPlus™ or Premium study packages to receive expert instruction and CFA study materials that provide a solid framework to prepare, practice, and perform on the CFA Program exam.
+Looking for more tips on how to pass Level III of the CFA exam?
+Enroll in one of our CFA Exam Level III PremiumPlus™ or Premium study packages to receive expert instruction and study materials that provide a solid framework for preparing, practicing, and performing on the CFA exam.

 Have your voice heard as a published guest writer in our blog.